tgdwyer/tgdwyer.github.io/_chapters/asteroids.md

 ## Additional Objects

 Things get more complicated when we start adding more objects to the canvas that all participate in the physics simulation.
-Furthermore, objects like asteroids and bullets will need to be added and removed from the canvas dynamically -- unlike the ship whose visual is currently defined in the `svg` and never leaves.
+Furthermore, objects like asteroids and bullets will need to be added and removed from the canvas dynamically—unlike the ship whose visual is currently defined in the `svg` and never leaves.

 However, we now have all the pieces of our MVC architecture in place, all tied together with an observable stream: